 Don't Be a Lawn Watering Dummy

-Nothing is stupider than the way people water.
+Nothing is stupider than the way people water their grass.
 People water too much, too often, at the wrong times, and the wrong way.
 Not only does this waste a valuable and increasingly scarce resource, it also makes your lawn look worse by increasing disease, insect, and thatch problems.
-How many of the followinghave you seen in your neighborhood?
+How many of the following have you seen in your neighborhood?

 Using sprinklers in the blazing hot sun.
 Hello?
 Using sprinklers when it's sunny and 95 degrees is dumber than swimming with polar bears.
 Practically all the water applied will evaporate into the hot air before ever reaching the roots.
 You might as well water the storm drain.